tristan-myles/plant-network-segmentation/docs/pages/how_to_use_main_interactive.rst

 The possible actions that can be taken are easily viewed by looking at the interactive menu.
-Once an action is selected, further input prompts will be presented, which will capture the arguments with which to run the action.
+Once an action is selected, further input prompts will be presented.
 Once all parameters have been provided by the user, there will be an option to re-enter any arguments which need to change.
 If the user is happy with their inputs they will be given the option to save this configuration in a json file.

-While the interactive mode makes proving arguments to the program easier, it can be laborious to do many times - especially if same configuration is to be used.
-To address this concern, the package can also be run using a json file saved while using interactive mode.
-By doing this the package will be run with the exact same configuration as was used in the session that the json file was saved; of course there is also the option to edit this json.
-To run the package using an interactive mode json the following command should be used:
+While the interactive mode makes proving arguments to the program easier, it can be laborious to do many times - especially if same configuration is to be used again.
+To address this, the handler can also be run using a json file saved while using interactive mode.
+By doing this the plant handler will be run with the exact same configuration as was used in the session that the json file was saved; of course there is also the option to edit this json.
+To run the plant handler using an interactive mode json the following command should be used:

 .. prompt:: bash $